The Best Ireland Travel Books: Our Top Picks and Reviews

 111 Places in Dublin That You Shouldn’t Miss

 Dublin, Ireland's cheeky capital, winks at visitors with its colorful past, quirky architecture, and rollicking culture.
-From the stoic Guinness Storehouse standing like a giant pint glass to the zigzagging streets of the Temple Bar area (where walking straight is optional), this ancient city serves up character with a side of wit.
-For those yearning to ditch the tourist treadmill, 111 Places in Dublin That You Shouldn’t Miss offers a goldmine of local secrets.
+From the stoic Guinness Storehouse standing like a giant pint glass to the zigzagging streets of the Temple Bar area (where walking straight is optional), this ancient city serves up character.
+For those yearning to ditch the tourist treadmill, 111 Places in Dublin offers a goldmine of local secrets.
 This off-the-wall guide skips the usual suspects, unveiling historical oddities, buildings so overlooked even their architects forgot them, pubs where time (and sobriety) stands still, and gardens where leprechauns might actually hide.

 Round Ireland with a Fridge, by Tony Hawks